alangunning/doc-ai-analysis-starter/README.md

 Each source file may include a sibling ``*.dc.json`` metadata record.
 The metadata stores a blake2b checksum and tracks which processing steps have been completed.
-Conversion, validation, and vector generation scripts consult this file to skip work for unchanged documents and only rerun missing steps.
+Conversion, prompt execution, validation, and vector generation scripts consult this file to skip work for unchanged documents and only rerun missing steps.

 ## GitHub Workflows